-Using fresh rosemary makes all the difference in this super simple recipe.
+Using fresh rosemary makes all the difference in this super-simple recipe.
 When combined with a touch of Canadian bacon and goat cheese, its flavor really shines.
-And with just four ingredients, this recipe is a great for those nights when you’re wondering what to make for dinner.
+And with just four ingredients, this recipe is great for those nights when you’re wondering what to make for dinner.

 This recipe does Popeye proud.
 A heap of spinach is sautéed with onions, garlic, and spices, and then mixed with feta and protein-rich ricotta.
 The chicken then gets breaded (with whole-wheat crumbs!) and baked to perfection.
 Serve with a simple side salad for a green-friendly dinner.

-Two types of cheeses (as much or as little as you’d like), tomatoes, and basil make this weeknight-friendly chicken feel like it should take much longer to prepare.
+Two types of cheeses, tomatoes, and basil make this weeknight-friendly chicken feel like it should take much longer to prepare.